epimorphics/elda/current/reference.md

 Forwarded Headers
 -----------------

-Elda supports the standard HTTP headers `X_Forwarded-Proto` and `X-Forwarded-Host`.
+Elda supports the standard HTTP headers `X-Forwarded-Proto` and `X-Forwarded-Host`.
 When these headers are supplied by a request, if you have not specified a base URI for your API (represented by the `api:base` property in Elda configuration), the values of these headers will be used as the scheme and host for any boiler-plate URIs which are returned in the